 There are three methods to connect the agent to the WEM service:

 For more information about the methods, see Determine which setup method to use.

-To access resources published in Citrix StoreFront stores as application shortcuts from the administration console, ensure that Citrix Workspace app for Windows is installed on the agent host machine.
+To access resources published in Citrix Workspace as application shortcuts from the administration console, ensure that Citrix Workspace app for Windows is installed on the agent machine.
 For more information, see System requirements.

-Download the WEM agent package (Citrix-Workspace-Environment-Management-Agent-Setup.zip) from the WEM service Downloads tab and save a copy on each agent host.
+Download the WEM agent package (Citrix-Workspace-Environment-Management-Agent-Setup.zip) from the WEM service Utilities tab and save a copy on each agent host.